 The National Naval Aviation Museum is a major attraction that helps contribute to a critical mass of activities within the area of historic defense fortifications managed by the National Park Service.
 This provides visitors with a variety of choices to fill their day in this area of Pensacola, Florida.

-Overall, the impacts of other past, present, and reasonably foreseeable actions just described would be long-term, moderate, and beneficial.
+Overall, the impacts of other past, present, and reasonably foreseeable actions just described would be long-term, moderate, and both beneficial and adverse.